Parasomnia and the paranormal

 Is it paranormal?

 It is important to be aware of parasomnias as they are real disorders that can potentially explain a lot of experiences.
 I think it is important to look at things in context.
 Is there other things happening or other activity to suggest that a parasomnia experience could potentially be something more or is it just a random occurrence?
 Is it something that happens to a person often?
 Are there certain triggers that may cause a person to have a bout of this parasomnia - stress and over tiredness can be a factor.
 I think in a lot of cases, it is important to rule these parasomnias out when someone has a particular experience similar to mentioned above before proclaiming that they must be under attack by some sort of spirit.
 We know that our brain is capable of making us feel and experience different things.
 By introducing good sleep habits to your bedtime routine, it can help 'fight off' these episodes.
 Try to goto bed at the same time each night, relax before bed, try not to use your phone before bed (as this isn't relaxing your brain) and try to introduce a regular bedtime routine.
 If it is something that occurs regulary, seek help from your Dr who may order a sleep study to help diagnose you and give you the appropriate treatment.
+If after all of these you are still left with some questions, it is certainly something to explore.
+I do often wonder with sleep paralysis for example why it is people see the same kind of black shadow figure.
+I know from my own experiences some are a lot different to others and feel very real and relate to other strange things potentially happening at the time.

 There is also going to be two sides of the fence when it comes to this topic.
 While there is a science to it, does it explain every single account?
 Maybe in some ways it can be a bit of both.
 Not every experience is paranormal, but that doesn't mean that there haven't been times when perhaps there could be something more to it.
 If we were to look at the possibility that in certain instances it could be paranormal, when I look at all the different ways that we can dream, there is a common denominator ..... our consciousness.
 It is unknown exactly what our consciousness is capable of and if it even lives on after we die.
-If our consciousness is not confined to our physical body, where do it go when we are sleeping?
-Is a dream our subconscious or perhaps is it a peak into something else.
+If our consciousness is not confined to our physical body, where does it go when we are sleeping?
+Is a dream our subconscious or perhaps is it a peek into something else.
 We live in a 3 dimensional world.
 The 4th dimension is time which we cannot see.
 Some consider it to be the bridge between our physical world and the spiritual world.
 The 5th dimension is thought to be the first major spiritual dimension where a person reaches a higher form of consciousness.
 It is in the 4th dimension that people claim they can astral travel and leave their body via their consciousness to visit another place or person.
 The 4th dimension is also made up of time.
 When we dream, it can feel like a dream has gone for hours, yet in reality a dream lasts for only 20-30 minutes on average.
 Time doesn't seem to apply in our dreams - the ones that we remember anyway.
 Is this an indication that perhaps during our dreams, we are entering a different state of consciousness?
 Is that what would make it possible for us to potentially experience something paranormal during our sleep?

 Do you suffer from any of the above parasomnias?
 Have you had any experiences similar to the above?